colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 ![Image of canvas drawing with white rectangle over blue background](https://ik.imagekit.io/mune/four-in-a-row-first-canvas-drawing_l-1NGyp-X.png?updatedAt=1685214594885)
 ## Drawing the game board

-You've figured out how to create your own `GameObject` and draw it on the canvas.
+Awesome!
+You've figured out how to create your own game object and draw it on the canvas.
 Now it's time to draw the actual game board.

 ### Board Background